GhostXByMcafee/ghostx-tech/README.md

 ### Features

-- **Privacy Atomic Swap**: Exchange crypto assets privately without government interference
+- **Privacy Atomic Swap**: Exchange crypto assets privately without government interference (in works)

-- **John McAfee AI Chatbot**: Converse with a digital version of John built on his philosophy
+- **John McAfee AI Chatbot**: Converse with a digital version of John built on his philosophy.
+Engage with him at [ghostX Telegram channel](https://t.me/ghostxtech) or just install it in your group (@McAfees_soul_bot)

 - **Privacy-First Approach**: All tools designed with a no-compromise stance on user privacy